CHELSEA IN AMERICA - CHELSEA PITCH OWNERS SHARE

 Even though there is a clause in our lease to the club that ensures that its debts can be paid, CPO tries to break even each year through selling shares in special ways, such as signed by players, or presented on the pitch, and through events such as dinners and tournaments.

-BUY YOUR OWN SHARE or as a gift to a Chelsea supporter, starting at £30 and up to £200 INCLUDING a presenting on pitch during warm up with a player, go HERE.
+BUY A SHARE for yourself or as a gift to a Chelsea supporter, starting at £30 and up to £200 INCLUDING a presenting on pitch during warm up with a player, go HERE.